‘Avengers: Infinity War’ Is Marvel’s Nexus, But What Happens In The MCU After Crossover Culmination?

 — The Avengers (@Avengers) April 23, 2018

 Killing off some of our favorite Marvel superheroes also gives the studio a chance to introduce new characters to the cinematic pantheon, according to the outlet.
-However, it will also give the studio a chance to expound on some other stories, such as the Fantastic Four story, and the Nick Fury story.
+However, it will also give the studio a chance to expound on some other stories, such as the Fantastic Four and Nick Fury stories.

 Avengers: Infinity War, which stars Robert Downey Jr., Chris Hemsworth, and many more, will hit theaters on Friday, April 27.